cheddar-me/pbbuilder/README.md

 PBBuilder generates [Protobuf](https://developers.google.com/protocol-buffers) Messages with a simple DSL similar to [JBuilder](https://rubygems.org/gems/jbuilder) gem.

 ## Compatibility
-We don't aim to have 100% compatibility with jbuilder gem, but we closely follow jbuilder's API design.
+We don't aim to have 100% compitability and coverage with jbuilder gem, but we closely follow jbuilder's API design to maintain familiarity.

 | | Jbuilder | Pbbuilder |
 |---|---|---|